1967 Atlanta riots: Riots

-At roughly just after 9 PM local time on June 17, a black male by the name of "E.R." attempted to enter the Flamingo Grill located at the Dixie Hills Shopping Center.
+At roughly just after 9 PM local time on June 17, a black male by the name of "E.W." attempted to enter the Flamingo Grill located at the Dixie Hills Shopping Center.
 A black security guard at the grill denied him entrance for unclear reasons and a fight broke out between the two.
 200 to 300 people were drawn in and eventually the guard called in the police with three arrests being made.
 The mall was closed the following day.
 Local residents decided to get to work on organizing committees and hold a protest meeting the next night.

 During June 18, an African American man banged on an alarm with a broom leading to it short circuiting.
 When officers who responded to what happened came, they asked him to stop but he did not.
 As a result, a fight broke out between him and the officers with a crowd of onlookers forming.
 The onlookers joined into the fight.
 At one point, an officer fired his revolver towards the crowd and shot someone giving them minor wounds.
 During the evening, a meeting was held with 250 attendees.
 African-American leaders were urged to voice their grievances through legal channels but received a moderate response from the crowd.
 Stokeley Carmichael arrived and gave a rousing speech that electrified the audience.
 The crowd grew to over 1,000 throwing rocks and bottles at police cars along with breaking car windows.
 The police easily became aware of what was happening.
 The police heard the sounds of firecrackers going off and thought they were being fired upon.
 9 police officers were injured and they called 60-70 officers for backup and fired their weapons above the crowd.
 The police arrested 10 people in the end.

 On June 20, a meeting was held in the area.
 At the end of the meeting, 200 protesters were confronted with 300 police officers.
 An explosive device was flung near the officers causing the area to catch on fire.
 The police fired into the crowd with one person being killed and another injured.
 Community workers tried to prevent any future violence by going to the area along with mayor Ivan Allen Jr. in an attempt to lower tensions.
 H. Rap Brown tried to start another protest but his attempt failed.